 ：Production of Specific Class I Designated Chemical Substances

-In addition to promoting activities for reduction of waste emissions (including lead-containing sludge and waste alkali) that contains hazardous substances generated during the production process, the Group is also actively working on reducing the generation of non-hazardous waste (such as wood scraps).
+In addition to reduction of waste (including lead-containing sludge and waste alkali) that contains hazardous substances generated during the production process, the Group is also actively working on reducing the generation of non-hazardous waste (such as wood scraps and waste plastic).

 As hazardous substances (such as lead) are used to manufacture storage batteries, the Group is continuously engaged in activities to minimize the adverse effects on the environment around the plant.
 In addition, we have adopted preparatory measures that conform to regulatory standards for discharge of wastewater off-site, in the event of abnormal weather (such as heavy rainfall) caused by climatic changes.

 At the Osadano Plant, roof deposits (including hazardous materials) are regularly cleaned by the sprinkler system installed on the roof of the factory.
 The wash water from the artificial sprinkling is released after conducting proper wastewater treatment.
 We are committed to working on stabilization of the water quality of wastewater by adopting regular countermeasures to deal with heavy rainfall.

 The GS Yuasa Group promotes energy conservation for freight forwarding (shipping) as one way to reduce the environmental burden during the product life cycle.